Alabama Hemp Seeds

 Additional Hemp Reporting Requirements

 Alabama requires periodic hemp reporting throughout the season.
 For example, growers must respond to an email from the Department regarding the state of their crops by August 1.
 To be clear, all hemp that will grow in Alabama during a growing season must be planted and growing by July 31.
 If a lot does not contain green plants by August 1, the growers’ license will be void for that growing season.
-Note that this action will in no way impede on future hemp growing license in Alabama.
+Note that this action will in no way impede future hemp growing license in Alabama.

 Buy Alabama Feminized Hemp Seeds

 Alabama CBD hemp farmers must choose their seeds wisely.
-Before submitting a Seed Acquisition Request Form, licensees must ensure that the seeds they seek are feminized hemp seeds only.
+Before submitting a Seed Acquisition Request Form, licensees must ensure that the Alabama hemp seeds they seek are feminized hemp seeds only.
 Female hemp seeds produce high levels of CBD with only trace amounts of THC.
 Female CBD seeds ensure that every plant will produce abundant cannabinoids and terpenes without producing seeds or undesirable male plants.